.

 Alongside the evocative jewels of the Art Deco period, austerity and financial ruin caused by the stock market crash in the 1930's must have led many leading families to quietly sell their jewels and tiaras which would more than likely have been broken down into their component parts of precious metals and jewels and have been recycled into more affordable gems - we will never know how many important jewels were subjected to this fate.

-The 30's, 40's and 50's, effectively war years again gave way to radical social change - whilst men were dying on far off shores, jewelled magnificence was rarely glimpsed other than at social and state occasions such as the crowning of Queen Elizabeth which gave rise to an occasion resplendent with ermine and diamonds - the average bride at this time would be wearing a hat with a veil rather than a jewelled headpiece, and so tiaras fell out of favour - 1958 saw the last debutantes presented at court, the last formal wearing of tiaras for presentation to the queen whilst wearing white dresses, jewels and white feathers ended for ever.
+The 30's, 40's and 50's, effectively war years again gave way to radical social change - whilst men were dying on far off shores, jewelled magnificence was rarely glimpsed other than at social and state occasions such as the crowning of Queen Elizabeth which gave rise to an occasion resplendent with ermine and diamonds - though the average bride at this time would be wearing a hat with a veil rather than a jewelled headpiece, and so tiaras fell out of favour - 1958 saw the last debutantes presented at court, the last formal wearing of tiaras for presentation to the queen whilst wearing white dresses, impressive jewels and white feathers ended for ever.

-The 1960's and 1970's were periods of swinging modernity, where a bride would often wear white leather knee boots with her white mini wedding dress, where short hair and simplicity measured the fashions of the day - could you imagine the bride's horror if something as old, as ornamented as a tiara had been mentioned - fashion was looking forward rather than backwards, and everything old was out.The 1980's brought a return to glamour, power suits, high hair and big, big jewels brought back glittering fashion and it was not unusual to see brides returning to large, lace trimmed style dresses, huge and opulent wedding bouquets, the outfit being finished off with a sparkling Swarovski or (for the lucky few) a family heirloom diamond tiara; the defining moment of 1980's bridal tiaras was the 1981 wedding of Diana Spencer to the Prince of Wales.
+The 1980's brought a return to glamour, power suits, high hair and big, big jewels brought back glittering fashion and it was not unusual to see brides returning to large, lace trimmed style dresses, huge and opulent wedding bouquets, the outfit being finished off with a sparkling Swarovski or (for the lucky few) a family heirloom diamond tiara; the defining moment of 1980's bridal tiaras was the 1981 wedding of Diana Spencer to the Prince of Wales.

 Above and below - Diana

-Although the 1990's seemed to be bent on rejecting the high living of the 1980's and young women were seen wearing 'grunge', weddings did not reflect this and brides wore sophisticated sleek satin dresses of cream and white, the wearing of a sparking head-dress was a natural high point.Today, the wearing of colour in wedding dresses, in bouquets, in head-dresses is not frowned on - where a woman in Victorian days would wear her best dress whether it be green, blue or pink, today's bride will not balk at wearing a dress which might include black brocade, or a corset of green velvet with her cream satin skirts...this offers the tiara designer ultimate leeway in the design of tiaras, no longer do they have to be silver with sparkles or gold with sparkles, and often the addition of colour can signify joy or a special meaning to the bride and her family.
+Today, the wearing of colour in wedding dresses, in bouquets, in head-dresses is not frowned on - where a woman in Victorian days would wear her best dress whether it be green, blue or pink, today's bride will not balk at wearing a dress which might include black brocade, or a corset of green velvet with her cream satin skirts...this offers the tiara designer ultimate leeway, no longer must tiaras be silver or gold with a few sparkles, often the addition of colour can signify a special meaning to the bride and her family.

-Head-dresses have come full circle, styles and shapes and colours are constantly evolving, tiaras today are often the treasured memento of a special day, being passed on to sister, best friend or daughter along the way, my own design evolution has progressed from formal silver, gold and sparkle tiaras on to perhaps the most meaningful of all form of this head-dress - the incorporation of vintage or antique pieces of jewellery, sometimes several pieces in one head-piece which I have named 'Heirloom Tiaras' - because of the vagaries of obtaining such jewellery, each one is individual - I especially love to consider the woman how has loved and worn the original piece, who has treasured and preserved it until the present day when it finds its way into my hands, and from there in the form of a future heirloom as a tiara.
+Because of the vagaries of obtaining such jewellery, each one is individual - I especially love to consider the woman how has loved and worn the original piece, who has treasured and preserved it until the present day when it finds its way into my hands, and from there in the form of a future heirloom as a tiara.

-Above - Flora Heirloom Tiara by Stephanie Lewis-Cooper
+Above - Flora Heirloom Tiara

 Tiara - Dictionary Definition: –noun